realA10001986/Time-Circuits-Display/README.md

 >The following instructions only need to be followed once, on factory-fresh TCDs.
 They do not need to be repeated after a firmware update.

-The first step is to establish access to the TCD's configuration web site ("Config Portal") in order to configure your TCD:
+The first step is to establish access to the TCD's configuration website ("Config Portal") in order to configure your TCD:

 - Power up the TCD and wait until it shows a time (which is probably wrong).
 - Connect your computer or handheld device to the WiFi network "TCD-AP".